diyscif/diyscif/scif-thesis.md

 ### Access Control

 An access control system (ACS) is employed while the SCIF is occupied to control and record personnel entry into the protected space.
 It is mounted in addition to the SCIF perimeter door lock to regulate access while the SCIF is in use.
-It does not replace this lock while the SCIF is unoccupied. [@ics-705-ts, p.
+It does not replace the SCIF perimeter door lock while the SCIF is unoccupied. [@ics-705-ts, p.
 62]

-Visual recognition of persons entering the SCIF by an authorized person at the entrance to a SCIF is the ideal access control.
+Visual recognition of persons entering the SCIF by an authorized person at the entrance is the ideal access control.
 Should this not be possible an automated system can be used instead. [@ics-705-ts, p.
 62]

 An automated personnel ACS should use two different credentials, such as ID badge/card, PIN, and biometric identifier, to verify authorized personnel.
 The